The Good Life (1975 TV series): Jerry Leadbetter

-Jerry works for JJM, having joined the same day as Tom.
-(Jerry and Tom knew each other for at least two years before they went to work for JJM.)
-By his own account, Jerry has risen to senior management through cunning and self-promotion rather than talent – he tells Tom directly that he has only 10% of Tom's talent.
+Jerry works for JJM, having joined the same day as Tom, although the two men knew each other for at least two years before they went to work for the same company.
+By his own account, Jerry has risen to senior management through cunning and self-promotion rather than ability – he tells Tom directly that he has only 10% of Tom's talent.
 As the series progresses, he moves within striking distance of the managing director's job.
 Jerry is convinced that the Goods' go-it-alone attempt will fail and on several occasions pleads with Tom to come back.
 But he grows to appreciate the character it has taken for Tom to leave the system.
 He is henpecked at home but has the strength to make his case.

-Margo Leadbetter
+Margaret "Margo" Leadbetter

-Margo cannot understand her neighbours' lifestyle, but their friendship is important to her.
+Margaret, often called "Margo" by friends and family, cannot understand her neighbours' lifestyle, but their friendship is important to her.
 As a child, she was bullied at school for having no sense of humour.
 A social climber, staunchly Conservative and unafraid to challenge anyone who gets on her nerves, Margo nevertheless reveals a heart of gold.
-She involves herself with organisations such as the Pony Club and the Music Society, always wishing to play the lead role, although frequently the Goods' activities frustrate her attempts to impress her social circle.
+She involves herself with organisations such as the pony club and the music society, always wishing to play the lead role, although frequently the Goods' activities frustrate her attempts to impress her social circle.
 Margo is occasionally made aware of her faults by others, including her husband, and is not too proud to apologise.

 Andrew and Felicity

 Andrew, "Andy" or "Sir", is managing director of JJM.
 He feigns ignorance of Tom's existence ("Mr Ummm of the Fourth Floor"), but once Tom leaves, Andy becomes desperate to bring him back.
 His wife, Felicity, is more relaxed.
 She is one of the few characters to support the Goods and finds their attempt at self-sufficiency exciting.
 She says, "I wanted to do something exciting when I was young, and then I met Andrew and that was the end of that."
 They have one son, unseen, called Martin.
 Andrew calls Tom and Barbara "Tim and Fatima", but in the episode "Anniversary" admits he has always known their names and pretends to forget – "an old executive ploy to put people at a disadvantage."
-Andrew appears alone after series 1 with one more reference to Felicity by Jerry and Margo in the episode "Mutiny".
+Felicity doesn't appear after series 1, with one more reference to her by Jerry and Margo in the episode "Mutiny".